Russel88/DAtest/README.md

 outcome can also be numeric.

+*We recommend starting out with `R = 1` (only 1 run) to check if all methods run smoothly.
+If it fails, see the bottom of this tutorial*

 **The function automatically uses multiple CPUs for fast execution**

 The methods run in parallel, and by default the number of cores used is